php-fig/fig-standards/bylaws/006-psr-amendments.md

 ### 3.2.
 Formatting & Typos

 If formatting is broken for any reason then changing formatting must not be considered a change to the document.
-These can be merged or pushed without hesitation by a secretary, as long as they don't change anything of any meaning or syntax.
+These can be merged or pushed without hesitation, as long as they don't change anything of any meaning or syntax.

 Some typos as trivial as a misplaced comma could have a subtle impact on meaning.
 Take special care not to